SwissDataScienceCenter/renku/docs/tutorials/first_steps/03_add_data.rst

     Output:
     CHECKSUM    NAME                       SIZE (MB)  TYPE
     ----------  -----------------------  -----------  ---------------
-                2019-01-flights.csv.zip       7.9301  application/zip
+                2019-01-flights.csv.zip         7.56  application/zip
-    Do you wish to download this version? [y/N]: y
+    Warning: Do you wish to download this version? [y/N]: y
-    Info: Adding these files to Git LFS: data/2019-01_us_fli_1.0/2019-01-flights.csv.zip
+    Info: Adding these files to Git LFS:
+            data/flight-data/2019-01-flights.csv.zip
+    To disable this message in the future, run: renku config set show_lfs_message False
     OK

 Let us take a moment to understand what happened there.
 Opening the terminal puts you inside the project directory with ``git`` already configured.

-Then we imported a dataset  using the  `Renku CLI <http ://renku-python.readthedocs.io/>`__, Here, we can see the method of referencing a dataset in a data repository by DOI.
+Then we imported a dataset  using the  `Renku CLI <http ://renku-python.readthedocs.io/>`__.
+Here, we can see the method of referencing a dataset in a data repository by DOI.
 By doing so, we capture a reference to the source of the data in the metadata of the project.